prantlf/rollup-glob-opts/README.md

 ]
 ```

-The copies of options for building components and their tests can be avoided by specifying each build target only once using patterns with name placeholders delimited by square brackets:
+The copies of options for building components and their tests can be avoided by specifying each build target only once using file patterns with name placeholders delimited by square brackets:

 ```js
 export default async () => [